salendron/Pingeborg/README.md

 License
 =======

-This work is licensed under the Creative Commons Namensnennung-Nicht-kommerziell 3.0 Unported License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/3.0/.
+This work is licensed under the Creative Commons Attribution 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/.